 This rapid transformation of the UK’s electricity grid opens up many possibilities, and challenges.
 Chief among them is the precarious balance of supply and demand.
 Intermittent renewable generation, combined with electrified heating and transport, makes this a pressing task.

 But can solar, alongside battery storage, be part of the solution?
-Find out how they can form part of ‘virtual power plants’ - the 21st century answer to the fossil giants of old.

 The electricity network is changing

 The traditional electricity grid consisted of a small number of large, centralised power stations (usually coal or nuclear).
 The electricity they generated was carried long distances via transmission and distribution lines to the properties where it was needed.

 The decentralised grid that we are in the process of adapting to is much more complex.
 There are some large power stations (increasingly wind and solar farms replacing gas and coal), and many more distributed generators (rooftop solar, local hydro etc.).
 The renewable generation is intermittent, so balancing supply and demand is trickier, relying on energy storage, smart metering and demand side management across the system.

 Margin pressure on the grid

 As the electricity system becomes more complex, we have to rely more on international interconnectors, energy storage and dynamic response.

 When margins are tight, the National Grid calls on power plants to fire up at short notice.
 In this balancing market, generators are paid much more than the market rate - which ultimately leads to higher energy prices for consumers.
 High energy users also face very high charges for electricity drawn in TRIAD periods.

 This winter has seen the tightest margins on the grid in 4 years, with a record number of capacity warnings issued by the grid.